Mandatory State Training

 Completion of the quizzes will generate an email with your responses in which you can click VIEW SCORE for feedback.
 You should soon thereafter receive a separate email with a certificate you can store on your Google Drive.

-Here are five required trainings for the 2021-2022 academic year for all certified employees and support staff:
+Here are six required trainings for the 2021-2022 academic year for all certified employees and support staff:

 There is a sixth required training for certified employees for the 2021-2022 academic year: